 Fieldwork Component: Students meet with patients at a UCSF geriatric clinic and in their homes when patients are home-bound.
 Students represent low-income seniors in estate planning and public benefits coverage.
 Students learn transactional lawyering skills such as drafting advance health care directives, durable powers of attorney for finances, and simple wills.
 Additionally, students advise patients on issues of health insurance and evaluate their eligibility for public benefits, including Medi-Cal, In-Home Supportive Services (IHSS), and Supplemental Security Income (SSI).
 Students learn interdisciplinary collaboration as they work side by side with physicians and other UCSF medical professionals and engage in joint learning sessions.

-Details on the Fall 2013 Clinic can be found here.
+Application details for the Fall 2014 Clinic can be found here

 Sarah Hooper, JD